flattiverse/connector-csharp/IMPLEMENTERS.md

   * `DynamicInterceptorMagazineSubsystemEvent`
   * `DynamicInterceptorFabricatorSubsystemEvent`
   * `RailgunSubsystemEvent`
+  * `ModernShipEngineSubsystemEvent`
 * `EnvironmentDamageEvent`
 * `PowerUpCollectedEvent`
-* Those connector-local events currently use `EventKind` values `0x80..0x92`.
+* Those connector-local events currently use `EventKind` values `0x80..0x94`.
 These enum values are connector-local API identifiers, not an additional wire packet range. `PowerUpCollectedEvent` is backed by the dedicated owner-only wire packet `0x8E`; the subsystem events remain connector-local projections of `0x82`.
 * Power-up respawn does not have a dedicated wire event.
 After pickup or explosion the server uses the normal `0x3F` visible-unit delete and later reintroduces the same unit name through `0x30` plus `0x32` once the respawn conditions are met.

 ### `0x30` Visible Unit Create